 Opportunities to work part-time are available both at the law school and throughout the University at large.
-Students who choose to work may work no more than 20 hours a week and should review the American Bar Association's rules and guidelines for law student employees.
+Students who choose to work may work no more than 20 hours a week per the BU Law Student Handbook.

 New Student Employees

 - All new BU Law student employees must complete the I-9 Employment and Eligibility Form within three days of starting work.
-If the I-9 form is not completed within the first three days of work, the student must stop working until the I-9 is submitted.
+If the Form I-9 is not completed within the first three days of work, the student must stop working until the Form I-9 is submitted.

 Current Student Employees